 of rock, signifying a mass of anything.
 Thus, it conveys the picture of a dense mass.
 This is further confirmed in

 Hebrew scripture, where Ezekiel prophecies about Gog coming against Israel: You (Gog) will come up against My

-people, which is also confirmed in Hebrews where it speaks of those who died in faith (and are still dead).
-So
+people, which is also confirmed in Hebrews where it speaks of those who died in faith.
+So therefore, we also, having

 It is fascinating how often this verse is presented as if the faithful dead are in heaven sitting in the bleachers of a